2021 Season to begin on June 14 - with Exciting, Safe, On-site Programming

 Complete the check-in sheet each time you arrive at the facility.
 Anyone with visible symptoms, or who indicates exposure in the check-in sheet will be asked to leave for the safety and health of all involved.

-If you have not already signed a COVID-19 release form, you will be asked to do so at your time of check-in
+If you have not already signed a COVID-19 release form, you will be asked to do so at your time of check-

-Parents/caregivers will be required to wear a mask while inside the building.
+Parents/caregivers will be required to wear a mask while inside the building unless fully vaccinated.
 If you’re unable to wear a mask, the parent/caregiver may wait outside socially distanced from others or wait in your vehicle during the participants session.

 Disposable masks will be provided by REINS, we do encourage you to bring your own mask if you prefer.

-We ask that only 1 caregiver be present during a class session.
+We are not limiting the number of family members who can be present during a class session.
 We plan to hold classes outside as much as possible, weather and client permitting.
-If class needs to be held inside, there will be chairs in the viewing room spaced at least 6 feet apart for you to observe the class.
+If class needs to be held inside, there will be family groupings of chairs in the viewing room spaced at least 6 feet apart for you to observe the class.
 We ask that you avoid congregating in areas and practice social distancing.

 Facility Precautions Taken